victronenergy/dbus-digitalinputs/README.md

     /Settings/DigitalInput/x/Multiplier cubic meters per pulse, defaults to 0.001 /Settings/DigitalInput/x/Inverted   [0=Pin is active high, 1=Pin is active low]

-And it creates one other path for each input:
+It also creates one other path for each input:

     /Settings/DigitalInput/x/Count      non-volatile store for the actual pulse count